-We currently have 20 full time employees.
-As drilling production activities continue to increase, we may hire additional technical or administrative personnel as appropriate.
-We do not expect a significant change in the number of full time employees over the next 12 months based upon our currently-projected business plan.
+We currently have 23 full time employees.
+We may hire additional technical or administrative personnel as appropriate.
+However, we do not expect a significant change in the number of full time employees over the next 12 months based upon our currently-projected business plan.
 We are using and will continue to use the services of independent consultants and contractors to perform various professional services.
 We believe that this use of third-party service providers enhances our ability to contain general and administrative expenses.